DonoghueLab/SSIMS-Analysis-Toolbox/README.md

 4. Open **SSIMS_democenter_out.m** in Matlab: for guidance on using SSIMS (dim-reduced Ensemble Activity Spiketrain Simliarty Maps) with a single demo dataset (discrete data).

-5. For more details on both methods, publication [1], or our webpage: [Donoghue Lab - Github Page - Analysis Toolbox](https://donoghuelab.github.io/SSIMS-Analysis-Toolbox/)
+5. For more details on both methods see publication [1] or our webpage: [Donoghue Lab - Github Page - Analysis Toolbox](https://donoghuelab.github.io/SSIMS-Analysis-Toolbox/).

+Any questions should be directed to <carlos_vargas-irwin@brown.edu>

 Version history